spring-attic/spring-hadoop-samples/yarn/README.md

 ...
 ```

-These tests depends on vanilla Hadoop 2.0.5.
-JUnit tests are not
-dependant on a running cluster but you need to have Hadoop installed
+JUnit tests are not dependant on a running cluster but you need to have
-on a host where tests are executed.
-Also familiar enviroment variables
+Hadoop installed on a host where tests are executed.
+Also familiar
-shown below must exist.
+enviroment variables shown below must exist.
 ```
-export PATH=$PATH:/usr/local/javas/java/bin:/usr/local/thrift/bin
+export PATH=$PATH:/usr/local/javas/java/bin
 export JAVA_HOME=/usr/local/javas/java
 export JRE_HOME=/usr/local/javas/java/jre
 export HADOOP_HOME=/usr/local/hadoops/hadoop